tmedwards/sugarcube-2/docs/core/macros.md

 }
 ```

-The default cursor is the block element character *right half block* and it has no default font or color styling.
+The default cursor is the block element character **Right Half Block (U+2590)** and it has no default font or color styling.
 If you want to change the font, color, or character, then you'll need to change the styling of the `:after` pseudo-element of the `macro-type-cursor` class.
 For example:

 ```css
 .macro-type-cursor:after {